 Bill earned a B.A. in 1978 from the University of St. Michael’s College in Toronto.
 He earned an M.B.A. in 1979 from the Rotman School of Management at the University of Toronto, majoring in Finance and graduating on the Dean’s List.
 In 1982, he graduated from Osgoode Hall Law School and was awarded the prize for Criminal Procedure.
 Bill articled at Campbell, Godfrey & Lewtas (now Fasken Martineau) and was called to the Bar in 1984.
 Thereafter he worked in business, first in corporate banking at the Bank of Nova Scotia, then as Assistant Secretary at a large Canadian mining company.
 He entered private practice in 1989.

 Bill’s practice focuses on criminal and regulatory defence, at both trial and appellate levels.
-He has defended clients on virtually every category of offence under the Criminal Code of Canada and the Controlled Drugs and Substances Act.
+He has defended clients on virtually every category of offence under the Criminal Code of Canada and the Controlled Drugs and Substances Act, as well as various provincial statutes.
 He has twice defended clients charged with first-degree murder, earning acquittals in both instances.

 Bill is married with three children.
 He is an avid sportsman, enjoying hockey and cycling.